 Every goal has a price.
 The goal of living abroad has the price of missing the family while living overseas.
 It is quite common when you live overseas to feel the fear of missing out.
 (FOMO).
-Feeling like life is going on and everyone is celebrating special occasions without you.
+Feeling like life is going on, and everyone is celebrating special occasions without you.
 Although social media today keeps families and friends connected, it also helps you feel the pain of FOMO.
-In fact, you don’t need to be living overseas to miss family.
-Some countries like Australia and America are so large that just living in another town or state is too great to go back for every family occasion.
+You don’t need to be living overseas to miss family.
+Some countries like Australia and America are so large that just living in another town or state is too great to go back to for every family occasion.

-When you choose to live abroad, you quite often choose it because you envision a better life for you and your family.
-A new job, an adventure and in our case for my husband to learn English as well as a joint adventure.
+When you choose to live abroad, you often choose it because you envision a better life for yourself and your family.
+A new job, an adventure and, in our case, for my husband to learn English as well as a joint adventure.

-Most often when you are an expat living away from family, you have so much going on around you that you have little time to miss home.
-Yet there are key dates, family functions or events that have your feeling like you are missing out.
+Most often, when you are an expat living away from family, you have so much going on around you that you have little time to miss home.
+Yet there are key dates, family functions or events that have you feeling like you are missing out.
 You may even feel a little jealous or sad that you are not there, as everyone is.

 Tips on how to overcome the FOMO as an expat.